HR policy - Guide to faculty promotions and portfolio development at UW-La Crosse

 5.2.
 Department Materials

 5.2.1.
 Department Promotion Committee Report.
 This section of the report justifies the departmental promotion committee’s decision that, within the context of the department’s policy and the recognized standards of the discipline, the candidate’s record warrants promotion.
-This section consists of separate statements on teaching, scholarship, and service.
+This section consists of separate statements on teaching, scholarship, and service and should not exceed five pages.
 The vote of the committee is reported on the transmittal form and signature page, which is signed by all members of the committee.
 The scanned PDF of the transmittal form and signature page are uploaded and appended to the department’s promotion committee report.
 The signature page template is available in Appendix E of these guidelines located at the UWL Human Resources “Faculty Promotion Resources” webpage.

 Once the deadline for transmittal of the portfolio to the Dean’s office has passed, the portfolio is closed and cannot be modified.